John Newbery: Publishing career

 In 1745 Newbery moved his firm to a more upmarket address at 65 St. Paul's Churchyard and named it the Bible and Sun, continuing to publish a mix of adult and children's titles.
 This new shop did so well he eventually sold the Reading business.
 His success allowed his son Francis to attend both Cambridge and Oxford Universities.
 Jan Susina, writing in The Lion and the Unicorn says "Newbery's genius was in developing the fairly new product category, children's books, through his frequent advertisements ... and his clever ploy of introducing additional titles and products into the body of his children's books."

 About one-fifth of the five hundred books Newbery produced were children's stories, including ABC books, children's novels and children's magazines.
 He published his own books as well as those by authors like Samuel Johnson and Oliver Goldsmith.
 Scholars have speculated that Goldsmith or Giles and Griffith Jones wrote The History of Little Goody Two-Shoes, Newbery's most popular book.
 It had 29 editions between 1765 and 1800.
 Some sources credit Newbery with publishing the first edition of Mother Goose in England, but others now say the book may have been planned, but was never actually produced.
 Newbery also published a series of books written by "Tom Telescope" that were wildly popular, going through seven editions between 1761 and 1787 alone.
 These were based on the emerging science of the day and consisted of a series of lectures given by a boy, Tom Telescope.
 The most famous is The Newtonian System of Philosophy Adapted to the Capacities of Young Gentlemen and Ladies.

-John Newbery died 22 December 1767, in Islington, north London.
+John Newbery died 22 December 1767, at his house in St. Paul's Churchyard.
 He is buried in his birthplace of Waltham Saint Lawrence.